VindictiveSavage/VindictiveSavage/README.md

 ### Hola
-🌱 I’m currently learning: Javascript and Tailwind
+🌱 I’m currently learning: Javascript

 <!--
 **VindictiveSavage/VindictiveSavage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.